tjoyner/ofvioletsandlicorice/chapter9.md

 Daniel realized he was hungry.
 He hadn't eaten since the previous evening.
 He took a piece of sausage and squashed it onto some bread.

-The owner arrived, a young boy, thin and tall, was with him.
+The owner arrived.
+He was a young man, thin and tall.
 He put a beer and a glass of red wine on the table and handed a list of addresses to Luciano.
-He said: "These are the important ones."
+He said, "These are the important ones."

-He sat at the table and asked the boy to get him an iced tea.
+He sat at the table and asked a boy to get him an iced tea.

 "So Giulio managed to succumb to Baravalle.
 That beast, that rascal.
 But I don't see that's it's over... that property is trouble...
 I don't see that it's over yet.
-Baravalle will stir up some shit... half the farm is not enough... who knows why, but I'll feel he'll take a false step."
+Baravalle will stir up some shit... half the farm is not enough for him... who knows why, but I feel he'll take a false step."

 "During the day he's a veterinarian," Luciano said to Daniel, "he also has a sixth sense..."
 The two men laughed, while Daniel pursued a thought that was yet unformed, distant.
 He took the list that Lovera &ndash; that's how Luciano had introduced him &ndash; had put on the table, and gave it a look.
 There were names and addresses from Merano, Genoa, Rovigo, and Trieste.